Is GAINSWave safe for you? Read on to learn more.

 “I am happy for you that it sounds like your Alloderm procedure was successful.
 Since the Alloderm lies outside the erectile body, I think it would be safe to do a P-shot, but only with a very experienced provider in this procedure.

-AlloDerm® is an implantable product derived from natural human tissues that have been used in over 750,000 plastic surgeries and facial reconstructions.
+AlloDerm® is an implantable product derived from natural human tissues that has been used in over 750,000 plastic surgeries and facial reconstructions.
 It is a raw material screened for any impurities and viruses before use for lip enhancement and other human grafts.
 AlloDerm® can also be used for Penile Augmentation, where the doctor uses (human tissue) and tailors it to the size of the individual.

 AlloDerm consists of cadaveric “…donated human skin tissue supplied by US AATB-compliant tissue bank [which] is [then] aseptically processed using LifeCell’s proprietary technique [in order] to remove the epidermis and cells that can lead to tissue rejection and graft failure.
 The [final product] is an intact acellular matrix of natural biological components that promotes rapid revascularization, white cell migration, and cell repopulation, as shown in animal studies*